amanpreetOberoi/IncomePredict/README.md

 6. Then we handled categorical variable by performing One-Hot encoding rather than country columns, in country 98% of data refers to United States, so we differentiate data into two entities USA and Non-USA.   .

-7. The data is highly imbalanced then we balanced the dataset by using standard scaler.
+7. The data is highly imbalanced then we balanced the dataset by using SMOTE.

 8. Then we split the whole data set train-test split.
 And  split into  X_train, X_test, y-train and y_test.
 9. After performing above step I was ready for model training.
 In this step, I trained my dataset on different classification based supervised Machine Learning Algorithm (Logistic Regressions, Random-Forest Classification, XGBoost Classifier and Gaussian NB).
 After training the dataset on different algorithms I got highest   accuracy of 86% on XGBoost Classifier